m5stack/m5-docs/docs/en/module/gps.md

 exhibit high performance and high sensitivity.And it can supply your global positioning information even you in the wild and get lost.

+!> **The M5Stack Fire** uses GPIO16 / 17 to connect to PSRAM by default, it overlaps with TXD / RXD (GPIO16, GPIO17) of GPS module.
+Therefore, when using the GPS module from the M5Stack Fire, it is necessary to cut the TXD and RXD default patterns on the GPS module with a cutter and connect them to another port using solder or 0Ω resistance.

 ## Feature

 -  GPS NEO-M8N Module